top of page

 The Collection of Vintage Prints

-Inside Cowper's Olney Residence, visitors will find a remarkable collection depicting scenes from Cowper’s life and literary works, offering artefactual and artistic glimpses into the past, allowing all of us to appreciate the aesthetics of the 18th century.
+Inside Cowper's Olney Residence, visitors will find a remarkable collection depicting scenes from Cowper’s life and literary works.
+This collection offers artefactual and artistic glimpses into the past, allowing all of us to appreciate the aesthetics of the 18th century.

 A Hub for Literary Events